-Clearance Sale, Click this blue bar to view products
+For Current Ongoing Clearance Sale, Click this bar to view some great deals

 Yes, Bill S-5 reached Royal Assent in May 2018.

 Yes.
 No one under the legal smoking age (19) in British Columbia can enter a 19+ establishment openly displaying Vaping Products.

 YES!
 No one under the legal smoking age in their respective Province or Territory can purchase vapor products and the Vaping Community is HIGHLY against underage use.

 No. Vaping Products are considered a Tobacco Product and can not be displayed to minors, no exceptions.
 This is also why we have our windows frosted.

 No. Publicly, vaping is treated and regulated the same as smoking.
 Never vape in public indoor spaces, parks, bus stops, or within at least 25 feet of windows, doors, or any air intake sources unless smoking is otherwise clearly permitted.
 We always recommend being a courteous vaper and respecting others around you.

 Health Canada states on its website that vaping is a less-harmful alternative to cigarettes.
 Please refer to Health Canada’s website found HERE.